qLience/AI-Pump-for-Underfloor-Heating-systems/README.md

 also be a control platform where it will be possible to add multiple inputs such as weather information, sunlight etc. and customise the controller to the client.

-This code have been programmed by Christian Blad, Sajuran Ganeswarathas and Søren Koch aka. group VT4210A From Aalborg University.
-The reinforcement learning framework is based on the original code from udemy course https://www.udemy.com/artificial-intelligence-az/
-The program controls a underfloor heating system where room(s) depending on environment needs to be a certain reference room temperature.
-The agent will minimum have the ability to control the temperature of the water flowing out of the mixing unit and maximum have the ability to control the mixing unit and the on/off valves depending on the present test level

 ## Table of Contents (Optional)
 - [Project](#project)
 - [Installation](#installation)